madhusudhanreddy2003/Jarvis-AI-Assistant/README.md

 ---

 Thank you for using Jarvis-AI-Assistant!
-We hope this project helps you build powerful and interactive applications.
+I hope this project helps you build powerful and interactive applications.